-On November 17, 2014, Council directed staff to include an update to the 1995 TCP Master Plan as a "B" Priority in the 2015 Business Plan Priorities.
-The TCP Master Plan Update project was initiated late in 2015, following the approval of the Outdoor Festival and Event Plaza and this project continues to be identified as a "B" Priority in the 2016 Business Plan.
+Following the approval of the Town Centre Park Plaza on November 17, 2014, Council directed staff to include an update to the 1995 TCP Master Plan as a "B" Priority in the 2015 Business Plan.
+Planning was initiated in late 2015 and the project was carried over as a "B" Priority in 2016.
+Council received the Terms of Reference (Attachment 2) on February 1, 2016 and the project has been progressing since that time.